Lord, You Know! Hopeful Words for Weary Hearts

 God is calling you and me to exercise faith over the valley of dry bones where we live, where we serve, where we work, maybe even within your own home, to believe that by God's power these dry bones can live again, and to be willing to be an instrument of God in that process.

-Nancy: Yes, we’re seeking the Lord for true revival.
-Asking Him to breathe new life, the breath of His Spirit into our lives, our churches, and then watching that life spread to the whole world.
+Nancy: Yes, we’re seeking the Lord for true revival—asking Him to breathe new life, the breath of His Spirit into our lives, our churches, and then watching that life spread to the whole world.

 Nancy: And none of these outreaches would be possible without the prayers and the support of our listeners.
-In a typical year, over 40% of the donations that fuel this ministry arrive in the month of December.

-Tomorrow hear what happened to those dry bones, and what that has to do with you and me.
+Tomorrow, hear what happened to those dry bones, and what that has to do with you and me.
 Please be back for Revive Our Hearts.

 All Scripture is taken from the ESV.